tedklin/dynamical/docs/design.md

 ## Overall C++ design notes
 - Heavy use of templates.
-    - Things get pretty messy at times but I don't really see another rational way to express the dependency on system dimensions (number of states, inputs, and outputs).
+    - Things get pretty messy at times (see lti/analysis.hpp) but I don't really see another rational way to express the dependency on system dimensions (number of states, inputs, and outputs).
 - Namespaces designed to be very specific (around three levels) to signify intention clearly.
     - I'm not sure if this is generally considered good or bad practice, but I feel like it's made code easier to follow.
-- Avoided *auto* with Eigen types, even where it makes sense.
+- Avoided *auto* with Eigen types, even where it makes sense / passes tests.
     - Reasoning
         - The Eigen library [doesn't play well with *auto* type deduction](https://eigen.tuxfamily.org/dox/TopicPitfalls.html)
         - Better-guaranteed correctness if everything is just spelt out.